Portuguese investigators search for cause of Lisbon streetcar crash that killed 16

 LISBON, Portugal — (AP) — Investigators sifted through the wreckage of a streetcar in downtown Lisbon on Thursday, trying to determine why the popular tourist attraction derailed during the busy summer season, killing 16 people and injuring 21, five of them seriously.

-“This tragedy … goes beyond our borders,” Prime Minister Luis Montenegro said at his official residence, calling it "one of the biggest tragedies of our recent past.”
+“This tragedy … goes beyond our borders,” Prime Minister Luis Montenegro said at his official Carris’ CEO Pedro de Brito Bogas said during a news conference Thursday residence, calling it "one of the biggest tragedies of our recent past.”
 Portugal observed a national day of mourning Thursday.

 Officials declined to comment on whether a faulty brake or a snapped cable may have prompted the descending streetcar to careen into a building where the steep road bends.